matthewlein/bustify/readme.md

 #Bustify
 Bustify is a JavaScript that busts any image into a series of boxes.
-Right now only Webkit browsers is supported.
-Hover to bust 1 box at a time, click to explode them all
+Right now only Webkit browsers are supported.
+Hover to bust 1 box at a time, click to explode them all.

 ##How to Use